FareHarbor/fareharbor-docs/external-api/data-types.md

 ### Order

-Orders are a way of grouping collections of bookings, so that they can be created or cancelled as a block.
+Orders are a way of grouping collections of bookings so that they can be created or cancelled as a block.

 A booking can belong to an order, but it doesn't have to.
 An order can include any number of bookings.